As October nears so does an exciting event in a start-up enthusiast’s calendar, the Pioneers Festival in Vienna, Austria.

 This year the festival will be hosting a start-up competition as well.
 Out of hundreds of applicants, the top 50 web/tech/mobile start-up companies will be given the chance to give a demo to, and even meet one-on-one with, renowned investors like Accel Partners, Holtzbrinck Ventures and Earlybird.

 After that, the competition becomes fiercer and the real fun begins.
 The top eight start-ups will be taken to a “battlefield,” in front of the entire conference, in which the winner takes all: the 2012 Pioneers Festival Award and 25,000 € ($31,445 US).
 In addition to the accolades, the winner earns bragging rights as the Festival’s Best Start-up as well as global exposure in the tech world.

 Another fun part of the festival is Clash of the Founders (not in 3D, thank God) in which team USA (Kyle Bragger and Justin Kan) battle against Team Europe (Felix Petersen and Edial Dekker).
 In this 24-hour only competition, judges Mike Butcher and Ben Parr decide who can launch the better product.

 The Pioneers Festival isn’t confined to Vienna: The focus events will be live-streamed and concurrent events will take place in other cities, giving everyone a chance to participate and enjoy the content.

-If you want to get to know the ins and outs of the start-up world and get to meet tech’s blondest speaker, I hope to see you there!Ayelet Noff is a partner in Socialmedia.biz and founder and co-CEO of Blonde 2.0, specializing in creating brand awareness , engagement with consumers and overall buzz for brands online.
+If you want to get to know the ins and outs of the start-up world and get to meet tech’s blondest speaker, I hope to see you there!Ayelet Noff is a partner in Socialmedia.biz and founder and Co-CEO of Blonde 2.0, an award winning digital PR agency with branches in Boston and Tel Aviv.
 Contact Ayelet via The Blonde 2.0 website , email, or follow her on Twitter and Google Plus.